nodejs/TSC/README.md

 located in the [deps][] and [tools][] directories that are copied in from externally maintained repositories.

-### Dependent Projects
+### Dependent projects

-Additional projects fall within the TSC's scope of responsibility which are dependencies of Node.js Core in that they are **required** to plan, test, build, document and ship Node.js releases.
+Additional projects fall within the TSC's scope of responsibility which are dependencies of Node.js Core in that they are **required** to plan, test, build, document, and ship Node.js releases.

 These projects are located in the following repositories: